scchess/Qualimap/doc/command_line.rst

                                   strand-specific-forward,
                                   strand-specific-reverse or non-strand-specific
                                   (default)
+ -pe,--paired                     Setting this flag for paired-end experiments
+                                  will result in counting fragments instead of reads.
+ -s,--sorted                      This flag indicates that the input file is
+                                  already sorted by name.
+If not set, additional sorting by name will be performed.
+Only required for paired-end analysis.

 | The required parameteres for this type of analysis are the spliced-alignment file in BAM format and annotations in GTF format.